harrisgeo88/code-gen-library/README.md

 -- | -- | --
-componentsPath | The path where the components will be put | src/components/ jsx | If the main component will be `.jsx` / `.tsx` or `.js` / `.ts` | true withTypescript | All files will be generated with TypeScript `.ts` / `.tsx` format | true withModels | Models to be separated from the main component.
+componentsPath | The path where the components will be put | src/components/ jsx | If the main component will be `.jsx` / `.tsx` or `.js` / `.ts` | true utilsPath | The default path for the utils | src/utils/ withModels | Models to be separated from the main component.
 Models files will suffix with `.models.*`  | true withStyles | Styles to be separated from the main component.
-Styles files will suffix with `.styles.*` | true utilsPath | The default path for the utils | src/utils/
+Styles files will suffix with `.styles.*` | true withTests | File for tests to also be included in the same directory.
+WIll suffix with `.test.*` format | true withTypescript | All files will be generated with TypeScript `.ts` / `.tsx` format | true

 ### More to come soon